joan31/arch-aegis/README.md

 hwclock --systohc
 ```

+> 💡 This synchronizes the hardware clock with the configured system time.

 ### 🧠 Step 14 — Initramfs Configuration

 - ⚙️ Configure `mkinitcpio` to use the systemd-based initramfs and required early-boot components